 Best Budget Powerlifting Barbell

-- Bare steel prone to corrosion
+- Bare steel bar, so it’s more susceptible to rust and corrosion

 The Bells of Steel Powerlifting Bar 2.0 is a great affordable barbell.
 It is specifically designed in accordance with International Powerlifting Federation specs for barbells, so it’s built particularly for the squat, deadlift, and press.